 Use an oil that has a high smoke point, like canola or vegetable oil.
-I wouldn't recommend using olive oil, which has a lower smoke point and will burn up at the higher temperature.
+I wouldn't recommend using olive oil, which has a lower smoke point and will burn at high temperature.

 You can add herbs like rosemary or thyme to the skillet while the potatoes cook, which will add flavor to the oil.
-Add soft herbs (like parsley or chives) at the end after the potatoes finish cooking so they stay bright green.
+Add soft herbs (like parsley or chives) after the potatoes finish cooking so they stay bright green.

 - 1 lbs Mixed Fingerling Potatoes , rinsed